If You Hear Banjos Paddle Faster!

 on gaining

-Sea Kayak Leader Tidal Award
+Sea Kayak Leader

-Hello, my name is John and I am the newly appointed chairman of the Crouch Kayak club.
+Hello, my name is John and I am the newly appointed chairman of the Crouch Kayak Club.
 I have stepped down as Treasurer and taken over from Jerry who has looked after the club for the last two years.
 He has done an amazing job and I would really like to thank him and Dee for all their hard work.
 I have big shoes to fill.
 My kayaking started in Leigh-on-sea at the age of thirteen when I was bought a second-hand double kayak.
 At sixteen I built a single kayak using an Otter sports plywood kayak kit.
 All a long time ago now.
 Over the years I have paddled and sailed various craft around the country and in Europe.
 One place I remember fondly is kayaking in Venice.
 I can highly recommend it as a way of exploring the bits of the city you can’t see by foot.
 By the way the Italians drive their boats like their cars which adds to the excitement.
 And so to the present, I am equally excited to announce our new committee and take this opportunity to warmly welcome Dan as our Vice Chairman.
 Dan will also continue to manage all our social media alongside his new role.
 Andy Coppin, our dedicated Equipment Officer, will step into the position of Club Secretary and complete the necessary courses to also become our Deputy Safeguarding Officer.
 Alan Organ will remain as our Welfare Officer and will also take on the role of Treasurer.
-We’re also pleased to welcome a new member to the committee, Roger Smith, who will serve as our Membership Secretary, I would like to take this opportunity thank Mark Kendrick for all his work over the last 2 years in this role.
+We’re also pleased to welcome a new member to the committee, Roger Smith, who will serve as our Membership Secretary, I would like to take this opportunity to thank Mark Kendrick for all his work over the last 4 years in this role.
 Additionally, Newton Ford will continue his work as our Health and Safety Officer.
 Their commitment and support are truly appreciated, and we look forward to the positive contributions they will bring to the club.
-The new season is upon us and as a Paddle UK Quality club we are looking forward to building an exciting programme of paddles, kayak training and social events.
+The new season is upon us and as a Paddle UK Quality Club we are looking forward to building an exciting programme of paddles, kayak training and social events.
 Keep an eye on the club calendar on the website.
 May the season's weather be kind to us and I will see you on the water.
 John Holliday

 In the words of the great Britney Spears, 🎵 Whoops we did it again 🎵 For the 4th consecutive year, Crouch Kayak Club have been Awarded Quality Club Status from Paddle UK.
 This is a national award which recognises that our club has excelled in providing paddle activities for our members .
 Well done to all the committee members for making sure that the processes we have in place help us adhere to Paddle UK’s high bar for governance, safety, safeguarding, equality, diversity and inclusion and much more.
 Thank you to all our members for your help and support and for making Crouch Kayak Club fun to be a part of.
 Tell your friends!
 Our affiliation to Paddle UK is very important to our club, we will continue to push to improve with Paddle UK support and guidance to make our club even better.
 Onwards and upwards!
 Andy